chin-rcip/collections-model/docs/en/licensing-documentation.md

 ### Documentation Licensing: CC0

-CHIN releases and updates technical documentation pertaining tos DOPHEDA on a regular basis in order to explain its information infrastructure and to ensure the correct use of its tools.
+CHIN releases and updates technical documentation pertaining to DOPHEDA on a regular basis in order to explain its information infrastructure and to ensure the correct use of its tools.
 This documentation pertains to scope, design and specifications, as well as testing procedures and methodologies and includes diagrams and illustrations.

 CHIN’s documentation comprises three types of information:
 1. CHIN original content;